- Metrology Glossary

 Every single piece of instrumentation we have today depends on accurate measurement of related quantity units.
 We need the accurate realization of second to time our processes and frequency in signals.
 Measuring devices, even simple voltmeter used to check car battery in the field or household power meter that counts how much to pay this month for electric power; speedometer that shows car speed – all calibrated to a more stable standard at some point during manufacturing.
 Those standards calibrated by higher-end references, and in the end traceable to international SI unit.

 To ensure agreement between measurement results of all possible physical parameters, people in 1875 started development and use of the single metric system, known today as The International System of Units.
 This SI metric system applied worldwide to ensure that products developed across the world are measured the same way and have the same quality.
-If you buy 1 kilogram of gold from France bank to sell in Australia, SI ensures than a bank in Australia also accounts it as 1 kilogram of gold, not 980 gram or 1010 gram.
-Every person who ended up with metric screws but imperial nuts already know why a single system is very important. :)
+If you buy 1 kilogram of gold from France bank to sell in Australia, SI ensures than a bank in Australia also accounts it as 1 kg of gold, not 980 gram or 1010 gram.
+Every person who ended up with metric screws but imperial nuts already know why a single system is very important :).

 Image 1: International Metrology Organization Hierarchy